libfuse/libfuse/README.md

 You can download libfuse from
 https://github.com/libfuse/libfuse/releases.
-To build and install, we recommend to use [Meson](http://mesonbuild.com/) and [Ninja](https://ninja-build.org).
+To build and install, we recommend to use [Meson](http://mesonbuild.com/) (version 0.37 or newer) and [Ninja](https://ninja-build.org).
 After extracting the libfuse tarball, create a (temporary) build directory and run Meson:

     $ md build; cd build
     $ meson ..